Trail running

 Small steps, big impact

-Your steps will become shorter when you climb, your step rate higher and arm work more intensive.
-Move your upper body slightly forward and run on the balls of your feet.
-When you’re running downhill, be sure to slow down your speed when it gets steeper and factor in a few hairpin bends.
-Always keep your knees soft.
+Going uphill, your steps become shorter, your step frequency higher, and your arm work more intensive.
+Bring your upper body forward a little and run on your forefoot.
+And going downhill: slow down when it gets steep and take the occasional switchback.
+Keep your knees soft.

 Equipment: less is more

-Buy yourself good running shoes.
-They will help you to achieve a balancing act between stability, flexibility and lightness.
-Speaking of which ... leave your heavy rucksack at home.
-Only take the absolute essentials with you: rain jacket, mobile phone, an energy bar and enough water – the tours are sometimes longer than expected.
+Buy good running shoes.
+These will manage the balancing act between stability, flexibility and lightness.
+Speaking of which: leave the heavy hiking backpack at home.
+Only take the most important things with you: a rain jacket, cell phone, an energy bar and enough water - because tours can sometimes be longer than expected.

-The signposted ZURICH Vitaparcours runs as a circular route through wooded sections and along the Flüela stream.
-Information boards at 15 posts explain which exercises are to be carried out.
-Strength and dexterity exercises alternate with gymnastics or stretching and recovery.
-In short: a good preparation for trail running.
+The signposted ZURICH Vitaparcours runs as a circular route through wooded areas and along the Flüelabach.
+15 stations explain which exercises should be carried out.
+Good preparation for trail running.

 ‘The mountains around Davos Klosters are my home base for trail running’

-The local top athlete Jasmin Nunige reveals her favorite tour in Davos Klosters.
-And why running is so special here.
+Local top athlete Jasmin Nunige tells us about her favorite tour in Davos Klosters and why running is so special here.

-Jasmin Nunige, do trail runners find everything they need here in Davos Klosters?
+Jasmin Nunige, do trail runners find everything they need in Davos Klosters?

 Absolutely.
-There are so many possible routes that you can really run your socks off here.
-In short, the mountains around Davos Klosters are my home base for trail running.
+There are so many possible routes, you can really let off steam here.
+In short: the mountains of Davos Klosters are my home base for trail running.

 What do you like about trail running?